Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 “A principal who was in one of my interviews knew that a school was looking for a teacher assistant and said, ‘Oh, she would be really good,’” Hatch said.

 She got the job, which entailed heading up the school’s before-school program.
-She’s also served as a kindergarten tutor and assisted elementary school teachers that taught fifth and second grade.
+She’s also served as a kindergarten tutor and assisted elementary school teachers that taught fifth and second grades.

 “In doing that, I just realized how much I loved it,” she said.